-mace Siegel
+Mace Siegel Mace Siegel

-Mace Siegel Chairman of the Board
+Chairman of the Board

+Arthur Coppola

-Arthur Coppola President and Chief Executive Officer
+President and Chief Executive Officer

-THE MACERICH COMPANY 401 WILSHIRE BOULEVARD SUITE 700 SANTA MONICA, CALIFORNIA 90401
+401 WILSHIRE BOULEVARD SUITE 700 SANTA MONICA, CALIFORNIA 90401

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 28, 2004
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 19, 2005

-NOTICE IS HEREBY GIVEN that the 2004 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company, a Maryland corporation (the "Company"), will be held on Friday, May 28, 2004 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, for the following purposes described in this Notice and Proxy Statement:
+NOTICE IS HEREBY GIVEN that the 2005 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company, a Maryland corporation (the "Company"), will be held on Thursday, May 19, 2005 at 10:00 a.m. local time at The Fairmont Miramar Hotel, 101 Wilshire Boulevard, Santa Monica, California, for the following purposes described in this Notice:

-- (1) To elect three members of the Board of Directors, each to serve for a three-year term and until his successor is duly elected and qualifies and to elect one member of the Board of Directors to serve for a one-year term and until her successor is duly elected and qualifies; - (2) To consider and vote upon ratification of the appointment of PricewaterhouseCoopers LLP as the independent accountants for the Company for the year ending December 31, 2004; and - (3) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.
+- (1) To elect three members of the Board of Directors, each to serve for a three-year term and until his or her successor is duly elected and qualifies; - (2) To consider and vote upon ratification of the appointment of Deloitte & Touche LLP as the independent accountants for the Company for the year ending December 31, 2005; and - (3) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.